johnhany/awesome-list/README.md

 * [tmux](https://github.com/tmux/tmux) - A terminal multiplexer: it enables a number of terminals to be created, accessed, and controlled from a single screen. tmux may be detached from a screen and continue running in the background, then later reattached.

+* [Proton](https://github.com/ValveSoftware/Proton) - Compatibility tool for Steam Play based on Wine and additional components.

+* [Lutris](https://github.com/lutris/lutris) - Lutris helps you install and play video games from all eras and from most gaming systems.

 * [GIT quick statistics](https://github.com/arzzen/git-quick-stats) - Git quick statistics is a simple and efficient way to access various statistics in git repository.

 * [git-fame](https://github.com/oleander/git-fame-rb) - A command-line tool that helps you summarize and pretty-print collaborators based on contributions.